Niacin Extended-release/lovastatin (By mouth)

 Lovastatin (loe-va-STAT-in), Niacin (NYE-a-sin)

 Lowers high cholesterol and triglyceride levels in the blood.
 Also helps prevent heart attacks and strokes.
 Also helps keep atherosclerosis (hardening of the arteries) from getting worse.
 This medicine is a combination of vitamin B3 (niacin) and an HMG-CoA inhibitor (statin).
+The Advicor(R) product will no longer be marketed in the US as of April 18, 2016.

 When This Medicine Should Not Be Used